 Set the default sort

-The Sort and Secondary sort options in the chart's DATA properties panel control the default sorting behavior.
-You can select any metric in the chart's data source, or any dimension currently displayed in the chart, to use as the primary or secondary sorting field.
+The Sort and Secondary sort options in the chart's setup panel control the default sorting behavior.
+You can select any metric in the chart's data source, or any dimension that is currently displayed in the chart, to use as the primary or secondary sorting field.

 Default date range